berndhahnebach/bimtester_old/README.md

+# BIMTester
+### BIMTester code in FreeCAD
++ ATM bimtester code is copied into the FreeCAD bimtester module for for the sake of convenience
++ TODO bimtester should be installed in conjunction with ifcopenshell
++ to /urs/local by make install

+>>>>>>> 82c560b... move bimtester code into a new package directory
 ### Generall information
 + the ifc should not be on a windows network resource
 + ATM it has to be locally